redcowe/clipboard-to-anki/README.md

 # clipboard-to-anki
-A simple tool to make anki cards from the clipboard text
+A simple tool to make anki cards from the clipboard text Currently on the back burner due to library compilation issues.